codesqueak/KubernetesPi/README.md

 This gives a basic configuration ready to install Docker and Kubernetes on

+**_You should be able to do all steps beyond this point via SSH on the static IP address you have set_**

 ### Install Docker

 At the time of writing, Kubernetes does not install with the latest version of Docker.
 To complete the install I needed to install a specific Docker version: